sabyasachi07/Atcore/doc/serverSetup.md

-# Creating  Server Part for AtCore
+# Creating  Server Certificate/Key for AtCore
  - First , you have to install [openSSL] in you distro.
  - To check it is perfectly installed or not check openssl version.